 Welcome to Episode 13 where we'll discuss the edenicity of the most advanced technology in the world.
 Yes, that's right: I'm talking about soil.

 ▲ Burying the singularity

 But before we get into the details, let's dispense with one thing.
 You may have heard of this thing called The Singularity, the idea that technological progress is growing not just exponentially, but asymptotically.
 Now, asymptotes, as you may recall from grade school math, are those lines where a function blows up to infinity in a finite amount of space.
 For example, 1/X goes to infinity as you approach zero from the right.

 There are actually very accomplished people in technology who firmly believe that before long, the pace of technological innovation will hit an asymptote.
 This means it would go to infinity in a finite amount of time.

 Well, how would that work?
 The usual story is that it would involve some convergence of artificial intelligence, direct brain-computer interfaces and nanotechnology (that is to, say, building robots the size of bacteria and viruses).
-The computers would start improving themselves in in successive generations increasingly fast.
+The computers would start improving themselves in successive generations—increasingly fast.
 This would somehow get us to the point of instant wish fulfillment.
-Whatever problem you want to solve illness, you want to heal, product or state of being you even imagine would just manifest completely magically, like the sentence completion in a Google search.
+Whatever problem you want to solve, illness you want to heal, product or state of being you even imagine would just manifest completely magically, like the sentence completion in a Google search.
 Want a flying car?
 Poof!
 A fly, sculpted, youthful body?
 Poof!, Molecular recycling?
 Poof!

 But I'm not here to praise The Singularity.
 I'm here to bury it so we can stop wasting our time and start building Edenicity.